 Can I just tour in my downhill boots?

 Most downhill boots will fit into most frame style bindings like the Marker Duke, Barron and Fritschi Freeride.
-This is a reasonable introductory strategy, but not ideal in the long term.
+This is a reasonable introductory strategy, (if you can find skis mounted with these obsolescing bindings) but not ideal in the long term.
 Touring in alpine boots with little-to-no walk mode is much harder on the uphill and is just straight up less comfortable.
-Most people who try to do it for any kind of extended tour will end up with shredded and sore shins.
+Most people who try to do it for any kind of extended tour will end up with shredded and sore shins and tight/cramping glutes.
 Additionally, these bindings suited to alpine boots are much heavier, less reliable, and becoming less and less available as tech bindings improve and reach more users.

 Uphill Performance vs. Downhill Performance